42mandychen/teach-kids-to-code/README.md

 - Challenging: I find it fairly challenging, especially pattern-finding
 - Hard to type on tablets
 - Really slow to tap commands: after each tap the panel will disappear for ~1 second and reappear
-- Really slow to run code: complie Swift code in real time I'm assuming
+- Really slow to run code: compile Swift code in real time I'm assuming
 - Maybe too much text for kids
 - Device constraint - only on iPads